Motor oil: JASO

 The Japanese Automotive Standards Organization (JASO) has created their own set of performance and quality standards for petrol engines of Japanese origin.

 For four-stroke gasoline engines, the JASO T904 standard is used, and is particularly relevant to motorcycle engines.
 The JASO T904-MA and MA2 standards are designed to distinguish oils that are approved for wet clutch use, with MA2 lubricants delivering higher friction performance.
 The JASO T904-MB standard denotes oils not suitable for wet clutch use, and are therefore used in scooters equipped with continuously variable transmissions.
 The addition of friction modifiers to JASO MB oils can contribute to greater fuel economy in these applications.

 For two-stroke gasoline engines, the JASO M345 (FA, FB, FC, FD) standard is used, and this refers particularly to low ash, lubricity, detergency, low smoke and exhaust blocking.

 These standards, especially JASO-MA (for motorcycles) and JASO-FC, are designed to address oil-requirement issues not addressed by the API service categories.
 One element of the JASO-MA standard is a friction test designed to determine suitability for wet clutch usage.
 An oil that meets JASO-MA is considered appropriate for wet clutch operations.
 Oils marketed as motorcycle-specific will carry the JASO-MA label.

 ASTM

 A 1989 American Society for Testing and Materials (ASTM) report stated that its 12-year effort to come up with a new high-temperature, high-shear (HTHS) standard was not successful.
 Referring to SAE J300, the basis for current grading standards, the report stated:

 The rapid growth of non-Newtonian multigraded oils has rendered kinematic viscosity as a nearly useless parameter for characterising "real" viscosity in critical zones of an engine...
 There are those who are disappointed that the twelve-year effort has not resulted in a redefinition of the SAE J300 Engine Oil Viscosity Classification document so as to express high-temperature viscosity of the various grades ...
 In the view of this writer, this redefinition did not occur because the automotive lubricant market knows of no field failures unambiguously attributable to insufficient HTHS oil viscosity.

-Manufacturer Specifications
+Manufacturer specifications

+Some current engine or vehicle manufacturers require a specific oil formula, known as oil specs, be used to add extra levels of protection for special engine designs, materials and operating conditions.